ashwinipaul/reliability-aware-hybrid-fusion/README.md

   --tissue-threshold 0.50
 ```

-The manuscript specifies patch size and non-overlapping sampling, but not the exact tissue threshold, stain algorithm, or XML-to-patch label rule.
+we specified the patch size and non-overlapping sampling, but not the exact tissue threshold, stain algorithm, or XML-to-patch label rule.
 Those are therefore configurable rather than silently invented.

 ## 12. Five independent runs